 - Use scraps of paper to make garlands, snowflakes, and all things wintry to decorate.

 - Make everything Christmasey!
-(Christmas bath with red and green tub paint, red clothes to wear, pretend earrings are ornaments, etc.)
+(Christmas bath with red and green tub paint, red clothes to wear, playing pretend to make everything a Christmas decoration, etc.)

 I am all for supporting good businesses and giving gifts to people you love.
-I just don’t think that necessarily implies excessive spending at holidays.
+I am grateful for my family’s gifts.
+I give gifts to my kiddos.
+I just don’t think all that necessarily implies excessive spending at holidays.
 Christmas shouldn’t have to be bogged down by commercialism out of a feeling of necessity or obligation.
 The end.